gooltoe/Contract-Surfer/README.md

 client is the discord bot.
 server is the contract monitor script that is hosted remotely as a web service.

-Code is not well documented because I didn't expect people to look at it.
-But I'll be updating with documentation soon.
+I'll be updating with documentation soon.